CarsonScott/onlinestats/README.md

 # OnlineStats

 OnlineStats is an online machine-learning library for creating robust statistical models of streaming data.
 OnlineStats utilizes continuous learning to adapt in real-time.
-Unlike alternative methods, the statistical models produced by OnlineStats do not suffer from the effects of overlearning, because the learning algorithm uses self-correction to withstand the obstacles faced during runtime.
+Unlike alternative methods, the statistical models produced by OnlineStats do not suffer from the effects of overlearning, because the learning algorithm uses self-correction to withstand the obstacles faced in an online environment.

 ## Estimators